 The words complicity, duplicity, and multiplicity are not false synonyms, but it is surprising that these three words have such completely different meanings.
 At minimum, since complicity and duplicity are bad, multiplicity should be worse!

-abuse, disabuse act, exact advent, subvent advise, devise affect, disaffect antithetic, synthetic appoint, disappoint bar, debar base, baseless base, debase basement, debasement bate, debate canny, uncanny card, discard cite, excite cite, incite claim, declaim claim, exclaim cohort, exhort commode, discommode communicate, excommunicate compute, dispute compute, impute conception, inception concern, discern concert, disconcert conclude, include concussion, discussion confection, defection confection, infection conflict, inflict confluence, influence congest, ingest constant, instant consult, insult contact, intact contemporaneous, extemporaneous contest, detest contort, distort contour, detour convective, invective convincible, invincible course, discourse coy, decoy crease, increase cruciate, excruciate cry, decry demeanor, misdemeanor demure, immure deprivation, privation desist, resist different, indifferent dote, antidote exaction, inaction excess, recess excite, incite exert, inert expiration, inspiration extent, intent extort, retort fend, defend ferment, deferment fiance, defiance figure, disfigure file, defile fine, define flammable, inflammable form, inform fraction, infraction fray, defray fringe, infringe gust, disgust hale, exhale hortatory, exhortatory implication, explication implore, explore impound, expound inception, exception incise, excise increment, excrement inset, outset insist, resist inspire, expire insult, result intend, extend intention, extension intense, pretense intricate, extricate invert, covert invert, revert invoke, provoke invoke, revoke junction, injunction jury, injury legate, delegate light, delight lime, sublime limit, delimit mantle, dismantle mark, demark may, dismay meliorate, ameliorate mend, amend miss, dismiss missive, dismissive monic, demonic mote, demote nomination, denomination note, denote nude, denude oculate, inoculate pact, impact pair, impair part, depart part, impart passion, impassion passive, impassive patch, dispatch pediment, impediment pend, expend pending, impending pensive, expensive pert, expert pertinent, impertinent petition, competition plain, explain play, display ploy, deploy pose, depose pose, dispose pose, expose pose, impose position, disposition position, exposition position, imposition poster, imposter pound, expound pound, impound prelude, delude press, express prohibition, inhibition project, inject proponent, exponent proscribe, describe proscribe, inscribe protect, detect protest, detest prove, improve range, derange ravel, unravel recantation, incantation reify, deify respect, inspect restive, restless ride, deride scribe, describe scry, descry sect, insect sent, dissent sign, design simulate, dissimulate sire, desire solve, dissolve spite, despite spoil, despoil tact, intact tail, detail tally, distally temporize, extemporize tend, extend tend, subtend tent, detent tent, extent tern, intern test, detest tense, intense terminate, exterminate thwart, athwart tonation, intonation tort, distort tort, extort tour, detour toward, untoward tract, detract tress, distress trophy, atrophy tuition, intuition valuable, invaluable vent, invent void, devoid
+abuse, disabuse act, exact advent, subvent advise, devise affect, disaffect antithetic, synthetic appoint, disappoint bar, debar base, baseless base, debase basement, debasement bate, debate canny, uncanny card, discard carnation, incarnation cite, excite cite, incite claim, declaim claim, exclaim cohort, exhort commode, discommode communicate, excommunicate complicit, explicit complicit, implicit compute, dispute compute, impute conception, inception concern, discern concert, disconcert conclude, include concussion, discussion confection, defection confection, infection conflict, inflict confluence, influence congest, ingest constant, instant consult, insult contact, intact contemporaneous, extemporaneous contest, detest contort, distort contour, detour convective, invective convincible, invincible course, discourse coy, decoy crease, increase cruciate, excruciate cry, decry demeanor, misdemeanor demure, mure deprivation, privation desist, resist different, indifferent dote, antidote exaction, inaction excess, recess excite, incite exert, inert expiration, inspiration extent, intent extort, retort fend, defend ferment, deferment fiance, defiance figure, disfigure file, defile fine, define flammable, inflammable form, inform fraction, infraction fray, defray fringe, infringe fuse, infuse gust, disgust hale, exhale hortatory, exhortatory hypercritical, hypocritical implication, explication implore, explore impound, expound inception, exception incise, excise increment, excrement inset, outset insist, resist inspire, expire insult, result intend, extend intention, extension intense, pretense intricate, extricate invert, covert invert, revert invoke, provoke invoke, revoke junction, injunction jury, injury legate, delegate light, delight lime, sublime limit, delimit mantle, dismantle mark, demark may, dismay meliorate, ameliorate mend, amend miss, dismiss missive, dismissive monic, demonic mote, demote nomination, denomination note, denote nude, denude oculate, inoculate pact, impact pair, impair part, depart part, impart passion, impassion passive, impassive patch, dispatch pediment, impediment pend, expend pending, impending pensive, expensive pert, expert pertinent, impertinent petition, competition plain, explain play, display ploy, deploy pose, depose pose, dispose pose, expose pose, impose position, disposition position, exposition position, imposition poster, imposter pound, expound pound, impound prelude, delude press, express prohibition, inhibition project, inject proponent, exponent proscribe, describe proscribe, inscribe protect, detect protest, detest prove, improve range, derange ravel, unravel recantation, incantation reify, deify respect, inspect restive, restless ride, deride scribe, describe scry, descry sect, insect sent, dissent sign, design simulate, dissimulate sire, desire solve, dissolve spite, despite spoil, despoil tact, intact tail, detail tally, distally temporize, extemporize tend, distend tend, extend tend, subtend tent, detent tent, extent tern, intern test, detest tense, intense terminate, exterminate thwart, athwart tonation, intonation tort, distort tort, extort tour, detour toward, untoward tract, detract tress, distress trophy, atrophy tuition, intuition valuable, invaluable vent, invent void, devoid

-abdicate, dedicate abjure, injure aviation, deviation buff, rebuff cant, recant cent, recent compute, dispute confound, profound congress, progress constitute, prostitute consult, result contest, protest contraception, inception covert, revert creation, recreation decantation, incantation decide, excide decrement, excrement defect, infect defuse, infuse depart, impart depose, dispose depose, expose depose, impose deprecation, imprecation desist, insist destitute, institute dispense, expense distant, extant distort, extort done, condone dress, redress duce, reduce expend, impend explore, deplore expose, impose fine, confine found, confound impassion, dispassion implore, deplore impose, depose impose, expose impound, expound infer, defer inform, deform injected, dejected insert, desert instruct, destruct inter, deter involve, devolve late, prolate late, relate miss, remiss move, remove past, repast petition, repetition ply, reply pose, repose procession, concession procreation, recreation project, reject prove, reprove pulse, repulse science, conscience scribe, prescribe scribe, proscribe sensual, consensual sent, resent side, reside sort, consort sort, resort spite, respite store, restore tact, contact tempt, contempt tense, pretense test, protest text, pretext tort, retort tour, contour trite, contrite verse, reverse vile, revile vise, revise vocation, revocation
+abdicate, dedicate abjure, injure aviation, deviation buff, rebuff cant, recant cent, recent compute, dispute confound, profound congress, progress constitute, prostitute consult, result contest, protest contraception, inception covert, revert creation, recreation decantation, incantation decide, excide decrement, excrement defect, infect defuse, infuse demure, immure depart, impart depose, dispose depose, expose depose, impose deprecation, imprecation desist, insist destitute, institute dispense, expense distant, extant distort, extort done, condone dress, redress duce, reduce expend, impend explore, deplore expose, impose fine, confine found, confound impassion, dispassion implore, deplore impose, depose impose, expose impound, expound infer, defer inform, deform injected, dejected insert, desert instruct, destruct inter, deter involve, devolve late, prolate late, relate miss, remiss move, remove past, repast petition, repetition ply, reply pose, repose procession, concession procreation, recreation project, reject prove, reprove pulse, repulse science, conscience scribe, prescribe scribe, proscribe sensual, consensual sent, resent side, reside sort, consort sort, resort spite, respite store, restore tact, contact tempt, contempt tense, pretense test, protest text, pretext tort, retort tour, contour trite, contrite verse, reverse vile, revile vise, revise vocation, revocation